Write or Die: A Science Fiction & Fantasy Writing Group

 What if I go, but I don't want to write?

 Don't bother to come then.
 While we place no restrictions on how much or what you should be writing, this retreat is purely for serious writers who want to write.
 If you insist on coming with no intention of writing anything, you aren't going to find us very welcoming under the circumstances.
+This is not a vacation in the woods; it is a working writing retreat.

 Sounds boring.
 Why should I even go?